metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 Tags are output depending on the choices specified by the user in the Options Page.
 Defaults are provided for these tags which can be added to / modified / deleted according to user requirements.
 If the Options Page does not provide sufficient flexibility, users familiar with scripting can write Tagger Scripts to access the hidden variables directly.

+**WARNING**: Do not use this version on releases where the works are in cyrillic script otherwise the regular expressions will undergo "catastrophic backtracking" and Picard will hang for a long time.
+They may eventually resolve after about an hour, but better to try and avoid it.
+An update is planned to address this.

 # Installation
 Install the zip file in your plugins folder in the usual fashion